There should be nothing remarkable about world-class standards

 So here, there are internal motivations and factors that you can control.
 But you’re also racing against what you can’t – market movements, health, illness, redundancies and so on.

 If we visualise ourselves as trainers, we internalise the idea that our clients’ success is our own.
-Our job is to help them win.
+As a financial adviser our mission is to help them win.
 Have you ever seen a tennis tournament where the trainers come first and the players a poor second?
 Or a football match where the team manager, and not the players, is credited with the goal tally?

 I’ve used this image often when describing our role in clients’ lives.
 Casting ourselves in the role of a trainer resolves any potential conflicts of interest, or circumstances where a client and the adviser are not rowing together.